 One thing is for certain: while trying to figure out the right transition to a blurry future, planners need to start thinking differently about how we use space in our cities and how we regulate its use.
-Certain uses will require more space to comply with six-feet distance requirements, while other uses might become virtual and may need less space in the future.
+Certain uses will require more space to comply with six-foot distance requirements, while other uses might become virtual and may need less space in the future.

-Some of these changes will be temporary, but we already know that now is the time to think big and plan for permanent change, to acknowledge mistakes from the past and correct them, and to ensure equitable, sustainable, and resilient cities will be the new normal.
+Some of these changes will be temporary, but we already know that now is the time to think big and plan for permanent change, to acknowledge mistakes from the past and correct them, and ensure equitable, sustainable, and resilient cities will be the new normal.

 Top image: Oakland Slow Streets, photo courtesy City of Oakland.